 - Fire – If there is a fire in your facility, you can have some basic emergency response plans in place no matter the size or type of fire.
 Things like notifying the fire department, evacuating and ensuring all employees are accounted for are good examples of this.
 Also, identifying where employees should go when they evacuate will help keep everyone safe and organized.
-Using glow in the dark arrows (like these arrows) or even glow in the dark floor tape (which can be found here) can help route your employees to the nearest exits.
+Using glow-in-the-dark arrows or even glow-in-the-dark floor tape can help route your employees to the nearest exits.

 - Severe Injury – When an employee is severely injured, you’ll want to take some action to get them the help they need right away.
 Some general responses that could be used would include notifying the paramedics, attempting to stabilize the individual if possible, and removing any threat of further injury.

 - Chemical Spill – While there are many different types of chemicals that industries use, they can almost all be hazardous if spilled.
-Evacuating the area, providing any cleanup crew with protective gear or spill kits (like these spill kits) and notifying any necessary authorities are a few things that should be done in any chemical spill emergency.
+Evacuating the area, providing any cleanup crew with protective gear or spill kits and notifying any necessary authorities are a few things that should be done in any chemical spill emergency.

 - Hazardous Weather – If your facility is in an area where a tornado or severe thunder storm could hit, planning an emergency response for hazardous weather is a good idea.
 Identifying ‘shelter-in-place’ areas is a great start.
 In addition, taking steps to ensure everyone in the facility is accounted for is necessary.